marclitchfield/mind-firsttry/api/README.md

 There are fish shell functions available in ```scripts/commands.fish``` that make it easier to interact with the api from the command line.
 These functions are simple wrappers around curl.

+To use the scripts with fish shell, dot-source the commands and set the MIND_API_URL environment variable to ```http://localhost:5008``` if you are using the mind-db docker container.

+Some example commands:

 ```fish
 set xid (new_node self root idea "I think")
 new_node $xid therefore idea "I am"